watson-developer-cloud/salesforce-sdk/examples/assistant/README.md

 System.debug(reply);
 ```

 Note that in the above code, a placeholder was added for the `workspaceId` parameter of the `MessageOptions`.
-This is a unique value corresponding to your Assistant workspace, which can be found here in the tooling:
+This is a unique value corresponding to your Assistant workspace, which can be found here in the tooling after clicking on the "Deploy" icon and then selecting the "Credentials" tab to find your workspace ID:

 ![Workspace ID](readme_images/workspace_id.png "Workspace ID")